Geek4IT/awesome-startup/README.md

 A curated list of awesome books, videos and courses about startup.
-Inspired by [awesome-php](https://github.com/vinta/awesome-python).

 - [Book](#book)
 - [Video](#video)